1953 Vicksburg tornado: Aftermath

 The tornado left downtown Vicksburg in ruins, having damaged or destroying 937 buildings.
 38 people were killed, 270 received varying injuries, 1,300 people were left homeless, and $25 million (1953 USD) in damages was caused by the tornado.
 At the time, the Vicksburg tornado was the deadliest tornado to occur during the month of December.
 As of August 2025, it has only been surpassed by the 2021 Western Kentucky tornado, which claimed 58 lives.

 After the tornado passed through Vicksburg, wind gusts and showers hampered recovery efforts, along with a cold front which caused temperatures to drop to the upper 40s by Sunday morning.
 Temperatures would drop even further on Monday to the middle 30s.
 The tornado broke the city's gas line, which remained out of service after repairs.
 Word of the tornado was also slow to get out, as at the time there weren't many news outlets, and those that were around had their utilities disrupted by the tornado.
 Even the Jackson Weather Bureau only received word of the tornado 20 - 30 minutes after it occurred.
 The lack of communication infrastructure after the tornado prompted reporters from the Vicksburg Evening Post to walk around downtown, to police stations, and hospitals to gather info on the situation.
 Despite the lack of power, employees were able to publish the Sunday morning print successfully, using candles to see, charcoal to fire press plates to print paper, and rainwater to develop film.
 For their efforts, the paper was rewarded with a Pulitzer prize in May 1954.

 The tornado also disproved a persistent myth that its proximity to a river protected Vicksburg from tornadoes, which many residents of Vicksburg falsely believed.

 Rating Controversy

-The Vicksburg tornado would officially be rated as F5 on the Fujita scale, the highest rating.
+The Vicksburg tornado was officially rated as an F5 on the Fujita scale, the highest rating.
 However, tornado expert Thomas Grazulis gave the tornado a lower F4 rating, saying that the tornado destroyed "very frail" homes.
-Grazulis would also later go on to state that "The student who did the 1950-74 MS ratings for NSSFC hitch-hiked back from Jackson to wherever and left all his rating sheets and notes in that car.;had to redo them all from memory." noting that Mississippi's original rating sheet had not been found.
-Grazulis would later state that he found the original rating sheet for Mississippi, noting that the Vicksburg Tornado was rated as F4, implying that the Vicksburg tornado was meant to be rated as F4, and not F5.
+Grazulis later stated that "The student who did the 1950-74 MS ratings for NSSFC hitch-hiked back from Jackson to wherever and left all his rating sheets and notes in that car.;had to redo them all from memory." noting that Mississippi's original rating sheet had not been found.
+Grazulis stated that he found the original rating sheet for Mississippi, noting that the Vicksburg Tornado was rated as F4, implying that the Vicksburg tornado was meant to be rated as F4, and not F5.

+Memorials

+River Plaza 1953 Tornado Memorial plaque.

+On the 50th anniversary of the tornado in 2003, the Vicksburg-Warren Chamber of Commerce's Leadership Vicksburg class dedicated two plaques at the River City Plaza at the corner of Washington Street and Crawford Street in downtown Vicksburg.
+One plaque commemorates the tornado, and the other displays a copy of the December 6 edition of Vicksburg's Sunday Post-Herald published in the immediate aftermath of the storm.